cockroachlabs/developer-success/import-backup-restore.md

 successfully uploaded to userfile://defaultdb.public.userfiles_jon/
 ```

+> Note: instead of using the --url flag every time you issue a command, you can define the COCKROACH_URL environment variable.
+The value of that variable will be used if the --url flag is not provided in the command.

 The `userfile` path is returned after the file is successfully uploaded.
 The `userfile` is stored in a per-user space.
 In this example, the username was `jon` so the path includes it in the path.

 To view all of the userfiles that you have uploaded, you can run the following command: